Scott Ritter Joins Drumbeat Pointing to Britain’s GCHQ Role in Wiretapping of Trump

 Ritter explains how "the mere fact that a transcript of Flynn’s phone conversations exists" both points to the general accuracy of President Trump’s charge that Obama ordered his campaign wiretapped, and "represents a violation of U.S. law."

-Because the existence of a transcript that identifies American citizen Flynn by name "represents a deviation from the normal practices of U.S. law enforcement and intelligence that is not readily explained," Ritter argues, that, as others have proposed, it is likely that the transcript was produced from outside of the U.S.
+Because the existence of a transcript that identifies American citizen Flynn by name "represents a deviation from the normal practices of U.S. law enforcement and intelligence that is not readily explained," Ritter argues, that, as others have proposed, it is likely that the transcript was produced from outside of the United States.

 "The most likely candidate for this sort of role would be Britain’s Government Communications Headquarters (GCHQ)," in Ritter’s view.
 Ritter cuts to the chase: